owlbarn/tutorial/book/slicing/README.md

 ### Fancy Slicing

 Fancy slicing is more powerful than the basic one thanks to its slice definition.
-With fancy slicing, we can pass in a list of arbitrary indices which may not be possible to specify with aforementioned `[start;stop;step]` format.
+With fancy slicing, we can pass in a list of arbitrarily ordered indices which may not be possible to specify with aforementioned `[start;stop;step]` format.

 ```ocaml
 type index =